 - 2.9 Updating To Latest

-Fully automated process that uses a camera to calculate XY tool offsets set with G10 L1 that go in your config.g to correctly set the X Y alignment for correct tool-to-tool behavior when printing.
+- TAMV is a fully automated process that uses a camera to calculate XY tool offsets set with G10 L1 tool offsets that go in config.g to correctly set the XY alignment for correct tool-to-tool behavior when printing.

-Fully automated process that uses a touch plate to calculate Z tool offsets also set with G10 L1 that go in your config.g to correctly set the Z alignment for tool-to-tool correct behavior when printing.
+- ZTATP is a partially automated process that uses a touch plate to calculate Z tool offsets also set with G10 L1 tool offsets that go in config.g to correctly set the Z alignment for tool-to-tool correct behavior when printing.
 It also sets the bed-to-tool-zero spacing!